failure-driven/rails-metal-cloud-metal/presentations/PRESENTATION_RAILS_APP_HOME_SERVER_LIGHTNING.md

 ## So why run a home server?

 - because I can
-- because Anton asked me
+- because Anton asked

-TODO quote
+@friendlyantz - Ruby AU slack Oct 5
+> Keen to hear about these topics(hope it inspires someone):

+>   - Self hosting ruby app

 ---

 ## So why run a home server?

 - because I can
-- because Anton asked me
+- because Anton asked
-- becasue I want to be sysadmin/devops skilled
+- becasue I want devops skills

 ---

 ## So why run a home server?

 - because I can
+- because Anton asked
+- becasue I want devops skills
+- because internet like it's 1999

+---

+## So why run a home server?

+- because I can
+- because Anton asked
+- becasue I want devops skills
+- because internet like it's 1999
+- because I want to create a threat map

+---

+## So why run a home server?

+- because I can
-- because Anton asked me
+- because Anton asked
-- becasue I want to be sysadmin/devops skilled
+- becasue I want devops skills
 - because internet like it's 1999
 - because I want to create a threat map
 - because it's cheaper?